Aggressive Chicago Defamation Defense Attorney Protecting Those Accused of Defamation, Libel, and Slander

 Defamation at Work

 Comments made in the workplace, whether by a co-worker or a supervisor, are subject to the same legal standards listed above.
 Depending on the type of workplace, there can be additional privacy concerns.
 False rumors, gossip, unauthorized disclosures by supervisors or human resources personnel can impugn your professional relationship and harm your career prospects and ability to earn.
-If you believe you have been defamed at work, our defamation lawyer in Chicago can help.
-Attorney Erin Russell can assist you in taking the right steps to protect your job and your professional reputation.
+If you believe you have been defamed at work, our defamation defense lawyer in Chicago can help.
+Libel and slander defense attorney Erin Russell can assist you in taking the right steps to protect your job and your professional reputation.

 What are the Legal Remedies for Defamation?